Bordered manifolds with torus boundary and the link surgery formula: Arc systems and the link surgery formula

 We consider hypercubes of handleslide equivalent attaching curves $\cL_{\a}$ and $\cL_{\b}$ on $(\Sigma,\ws,\zs)$.
 We suppose that there is a pair of arcs $\lambda_{\a},\lambda_{\b}\subset \Sigma$ such that

 and such that $\lambda_{\a}$ intersects only curves from $\cL_{\a}$ while $\lambda_{\b}$ intersects only curves from $\cL_{\b}$.
-Write $K$ for the concatenation of $\lambda_{\a}$ and $\lambda_{\b}$.
+Write $K_i$ for the concatenation of $\lambda_{\a}$ and $\lambda_{\b}$.
 We recall from Section~\ref{sec:homology-actions-hypercubes} that there is an endomorphism

-Since $K$ is a closed curve on $\Sigma$, the map $\cA_{[K]}$ counts holomorphic polygons (as would be counted by the ordinary hypercube differential) with a weight of $a(\phi,K)$, where $a(\phi,K)$ is the sum over $\#(\d_{\a} \phi \cap K)$ ranging over all $\as$ in $\cL_{\a}$.
+Since $K_i$ is a closed curve on $\Sigma$, the map $\cA_{[K_i]}$ counts holomorphic polygons (as would be counted by the ordinary hypercube differential) with a weight of $a(\phi,K_i)$, where $a(\phi,K_i)$ is the sum over $\#(\d_{\a_\veps} \phi \cap K)$ ranging over all $\as_{\veps}$ in $\cL_{\a}$.

-In Section~\ref{sec:homology-actions-hypercubes} we constructed basepoint actions $\Phi_w$ and $\Psi_z$ on the hypercube $\CF(\cL_{\a},\cL_{\b})$.
-The definition of these maps was as the formal differential of the hypercube differential with respect to $\scU_w$.
-We note that in general powers of $\scU_w$ are contributed by both the holomorphic curves in the hypercube differential, and also the powers of $\scU_w$ present in the input chains of the polygon maps used to construct the hypercube.
-We defined a map $\Phi_w^0$ only took into account the multiplicities of holomorphic curves on the basepoint $w$.
-When $\cL_{\a}$ and $\cL_{\b}$ were algebraically rigid, we had the inequality $\Phi^0_w=\Phi_w$ and $\Psi^0_z=\Psi_z$.
+In Section~\ref{sec:homology-actions-hypercubes} we constructed basepoint actions $\Phi_{w_i}$ and $\Psi_{z_i}$ on the hypercube $\ve{\CF}^-(\cL_{\a},\cL_{\b})$.
+The map $\Phi_{w_i}$ was defined as the formal differential of the hypercube differential with respect to $\scU_i$.
+We note that in general powers of $\scU_i$ are contributed by both the holomorphic curves in the hypercube differential, and also the powers of $\scU_i$ present in the input chains of the polygon maps used to construct the hypercube.
+We defined a map $\Phi_{w_i}^0$ only took into account the multiplicities of holomorphic curves at the basepoint $w_i$.
+We proved in Lemma~\ref{lem:algebraically-rigid-Phiw0} that if $\cL_{\a}$ and $\cL_{\b}$ are algebraically rigid, then $\Phi^0_{w_i}=\Phi_{w_i}$ and $\Psi^0_{w_i}=\Psi_{w_i}$.
 In general, this is not the case.
 Nonetheless, we do have the following: